Under the Volcano (1984 film)

-Under the Volcano is a 1984 drama film directed by John Huston and starring Albert Finney, Jacqueline Bisset, and Anthony Andrews, based on Malcolm Lowry's semi-autobiographical 1947 novel.
+Under the Volcano is a 1984 drama film directed by John Huston, based on Malcolm Lowry's semi-autobiographical 1947 novel.
+It stars Albert Finney, Jacqueline Bisset, and Anthony Andrews, and features Ignacio López Tarso, Katy Jurado and Emilio Fernández in supporting roles.
 The film follows 24 hours in the life of Geoffrey Firmin (Finney), an alcoholic British former consul in the small Mexican town of Quauhnahuac on the Day of the Dead in 1938.
-The film is an international co-production between Mexico and the United States.

-The film premiered at the 1984 Cannes Film Festival, where it was nominated for the Palme d'Or.
-Under the Volcano received Oscar nominations for Best Actor in a Leading Role for Finney's performance and Best Original Score for Alex North’s score, along with Golden Globe nominations for Best Actor – Motion Picture Drama (Finney) and Best Supporting Actress – Motion Picture (Bisset).
+An international co-production between the United States and Mexico, the film premiered at the 1984 Cannes Film Festival, where it was nominated for the Palme d'Or.
+It received Oscar nominations for Best Actor in a Leading Role (for Finney) and Best Original Score, along with Golden Globe nominations for Best Actor (Finney) and Best Supporting Actress (Bisset).

 Plot

 On the Day of the Dead in 1938, Geoffrey Firmin, an alcoholic British consul to Mexico, despondent from the yearlong absence of his wife Yvonne, wanders the streets of Quauhnahuac in a stupor, observing the festivities and crashing a Red Cross charity ball.
 He searches for letters she sent him, unable to remember where he might have left them.

 In the morning, Yvonne returns to attempt reconciliation and they are joined by Geoffrey's half-brother, Hugh, who has recently returned from the Spanish Civil War.
 Hugh is a journalist, investigating a possible plot by the Germans.
 Both Yvonne and Hugh are alarmed at how far Geoffrey's alcoholism has progressed, to the point that he must drink or suffer delirium tremens.
 The trio decides to visit by bus one of the twin volcanoes that rise above the town, Popocatépetl.
 They stop for brunch along the way at a restaurant that overlooks a bullfighting ring.
 At one point, Hugh jumps in and successfully uses a Muleta (the red capes) with a bull charging him.
 The crowd celebrates his bravado.
 Geoffrey finally says aloud the secret they have all avoided discussing, an affair between Yvonne and Hugh.

 Geoffrey boards the bus to return, yet gets off at cantina he had mentioned earlier as a place where he might have misplaced the letters.
 It is also a bordello and upon seeing him, the proprietor/pimp reveals he indeed has the missing letters from Yvonne.

+Breaking his earlier vow against mezcal, Geoffrey becomes increasingly drunk and is propositioned by the pimp.
+Yvonne and Hugh arrive as he is taken into one of the rooms by a prostitute, and Yvonne flees the cantina with Hugh in tow, heartbroken by the encounter.
+Completely unaware, the consul emerges from the room and is extorted by the pimp and local police chiefs, who accuse him of not paying for drinks or the prostitute, and trying to steal a horse.
+The men push Geoffrey outside and shoot him dead in the street.
+The gunshots startle the horse outside, which runs off into the night, trampling Yvonne as she tries to return to the cantina.